tytydraco/yessleep/out/Please_Ignore_The_Whistles_You_Hear_At_1234_AM.md

-Earlier this month, I moved into a new apartment due to not being able to afford it, because inflation sucks.
-It's completely new and it has an in-unit washer and dryer plus a dishwasher.
+Earlier this month, I moved into a new apartment due to not being able to afford my previous apartment, because inflation sucks.
+My new apartment is, like I said, completely new and it has an in-unit washer and dryer plus a dishwasher.
 It's a one-bedroom. *And* it only costs $800 per month.
 I mean, seriously, it can't get any better than this.

 However, there is one slight, teeny tiny issue.